Amagash/there_is_no_spoon/README.md

 ### Flags
 `--input=INPUT_PATH`\
 This sets your file input path.
-By default it's the current directory.
+Make sure to use an image in png format.

 `--output=OUTPUT_PATH`\
 This sets your file destination output.
 By default it is the current directory with docker.
 If you use pip, you need to specify it.
+Make sure to precise a png format for the image output.

 `--mode=MODE`\
 You can run the code in 2 modes: "predict" or "generate".